fjukstad/polyphen/README.md

 Submit a batch query:
 ```
 $ polyphen -email=myemail@myisp.com -f example.txt -formatted
 Polyphen batch query submission completed successfully.
-You'll get an e-mail at myemail@myisp.com when the query is completed.
-Until then you can check the progress with session ID 78608c2eb3a6d2c3699ab364d9d4205a07b20f2a
+You'll get an e-mail at
+myemail@myisp.com when the query is completed.
+Until then you can check the
+progress with session ID 78608c2eb3a6d2c3699ab364d9d4205a07b20f2a
 ```

-Check the status of the query
+Check the status of the query:
 ```
 $ polyphen -status -id 78608c2eb3a6d2c3699ab364d9d4205a07b20f2a
 Batch query status: